supersonicwisd1/newsletter-mcp-server/README.md

 ### Debug Mode
 The server includes debug logging.
 Check the console output for detailed information about the connection and processing steps.

+#### Future Implement
+-- make init function more async
+-- improve the error handling
+-- improve test by using mock
+-- remove file names from codebase, rather put it in an .env file